A Ballet about Lust, Violence & Redemption

 - to touch cool slabs of stone far below.

-- entrain a single rhythm,
+- to a single rhythm,

-- flowing on air.
+- their gowns flowing on air.

-- Across the great church the congregation.
+- Across the great church a congregation is gathering.

 - Sisters in pointed white coronates

 - kneeling on pews,

 - they lift their loving faces to the Cardinal,